WaCrex/YOLOL/NavList/README.md

 ```

 ## TODO
-* *(Improvement) Find a way to "squeeze in" I=:DI on line 2 of the Core script, this should allow manually entering the destination ID into :DI and thus allow the user to jump directy to an destination ID.*
+* *(Improvement) Find a way to "squeeze in" I=:DI at the start of line 2 in the Core script, this should allow manually entering the destination ID into :DI and thus allow the user to jump directy to an destination ID.*

 ## Credits
 | Name | GitHub | Description |